hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - `neural-compiler` may be changed.
 - `neural-ai/sw` may be changed to provide the ABI, runtime, kernel wrappers, and tests required by the compiler.
-- Source files under `neural-ai/hw` must not be changed.
+- RTL `.sv` files under `neural-ai/hw` must not be changed.
+Cocotb tests, Makefiles, and simulation tooling may be extended for verification.
 - Existing simulation flows must continue to work.

 This is a design and implementation guide.
 It does not claim that the current